Retrograde ejaculation occurs when semen enters the bladder instead of going out through the urethra during ejaculation.

-Retrograde ejaculation that is caused by diabetes or surgery may be treated with medications such as pseudoephedrine or imipramine.
+Retrograde ejaculation that is caused by diabetes or surgery may be treated with drugs such as pseudoephedrine or imipramine.

 The condition may cause infertility.
-However, semen can often be removed from the bladder and used during assistive reproductive techniques to achieve a pregnancy.
+However, semen can often be removed from the bladder and used during assistive reproductive techniques.

-Call for an appointment with your health care provider if you are having trouble conceiving a child or you are worried about retrograde ejaculation.
+Call your health care provider if you are worried about this problem or are having troubles conceiving a child.